 Report the fake ad to Facebook

-Once you’ve protected your finances, online information and device, you should report the fake ad to Facebook.
-If the ad is still on your feed, click the three dots next to the ad that you want to report, then click Report ad and follow the next steps.
-However, if you didn’t realize the ad was fake until much later, you should still be able to report it by going to the Meta Ad Library.
-Here, you can type keywords related to the ad in the Search ads box.
-Scroll until you find the ad you want to report, then click the three dots next to it.
-Select Report ad, then follow the instructions.
-Reporting fake ads to Facebook directly helps remove these ads and prevents other people from falling victim to these scams.
+Once you’ve secured your finances and devices, report the fake ad to Facebook to stop the scam from spreading.
+If the ad is still on your feed, click the three dots next to it, then click Report ad.
+If the ad is no longer visible, go to the Meta Ad Library, type keywords related to the ad in the Search ads box, scroll until you find the ad you want to report, then click the three dots next to it and select Report ad.
+Reporting fake ads to Facebook directly helps remove them and protects more people from falling victim to similar scams.

 Avoid falling victim to fake ads